-Visiting the main D-Day sites and Normandy Landing Beaches
+Visiting the Main D-Day sites in Normandy

 The planning of the Normandy invasion began in 1943 by the US, Canadian and British governments.
 The main constraints for the success of this operation were the weather, the tides and also the logistics (shipping of soldiers, machines, and guns from the US and Canada to the UK).
 The French resistance had also an important role.

 The first twenty-four hours of the invasion will be decisive. . . .
 [T]he fate of Germany depends on the outcome.
 For the Allies as well as Germany, it will be the longest day —Field Marshal Erwin Rommel, 22 April 1944

 Your task will not be an easy one.
 Your enemy is well trained, well equipped and battle-hardened.
 He will fight savagely.
 But this is the year 1944!
 The tide has turned!
 The freemen of the world are marching together to victory!
 I have full confidence in your courage, devotion to duty and skill in battle.

 We will accept nothing less than full victory!
 Good luck!
 And let us all beseech the blessing of Almighty God upon this great and noble undertaking. —Gen. Dwight D. Eisenhower, Supreme Allied Commander, 6 June 1944

 We have a sufficiency of troops; we have all the necessary tackle; we have an excellent plan.
 This is a perfectly normal operation which is certain of success.
 If anyone has any doubts in his mind, let him stay behind. —Gen. Bernard L. Montgomery, commanding Twenty-first Army Group.

 Caen Memorial Museum